Your cart is currently empty!

 Nowadays, most major intersections have various wide overpasses.
 In those areas, proper lighting throughout the day and night is a must for the roads under the overpasses.

 Underdeck lighting involves mounting either a pier cap or pendant hung fixtures under the structure of the bridge.
-Pier cap fixtures have to be installed when bridge piers are less than 15 feet from the edge of the travel lane.
+Pier cap fixtures must be installed when bridge piers are less than 15 feet from the edge of the travel lane.

 The pendant hung lights should be mounted to the bottom part of the bridge deck and should be suspended where 50% of the lamp is below the bridge beam.